elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case08-servo.md

 from adafruit_motor import servo
 ```

-2. Set the pins of the servo and create the servo object.
+2.Set the pins of the servo and create the servo object.
 ```python
 pwm = pwmio.PWMOut(board.P1_A1, duty_cycle=2 ** 15, frequency=50)
 my_servo = servo.Servo(pwm)